andrasq/node-qibl/README.md

     qibl.populate(obj, (k) => k, { keys: ['a', 'c'] });
     // => { a: 'a', b: 2, c: 'c' }

+### qibl.omitUndefined( objectOrArray )

+Copy the object or array but omit properties that are `undefined`.
+`null` and other falsy properties are preserved in the output.
+Returns a new object or array with undefined elements removed.

 Strings
 -------